 Roof Prism

 In a roof prism binocular, the prism’s reflective surfaces resemble those of a rooftop, hence the name.
 The system used in binoculars consists of two prisms, with at least one prism having a roof edge.
-There are several different roof prism combinations that can be used, depending on the design and purpose, and desired features of roof prism binoculars.
+There are several different roof prism combinations that can be used, depending on the design and purpose, and desired features of a roof prism binoculars.

 The most common today is Schmid-Pechan’s prism system.
 It consists of a reflective surface with a metallic mirror vapor steam coating (eg silver).
 Roof prisms are reflecting prisms with two faces, separated by a narrow air gap, meeting each other.
 These two faces of this prism form a roof-like structure, that’s why the name roof prism is given to this prism shape.